 The General specifically caters to high-risk drivers who struggle to get coverage from major national insurers.
 However, the company’s high premiums, negative reviews and lack of meaningful discounts make The General not a good choice both for those with clean driving records and for those with some incidents.

-Is The General a Good Insurance Company?: Support for drivers who need SR-22s, but high rates and poor service
+Bottom line: The General offers support for high-risk drivers who need SR-22s, but expect high rates and poor customer service.

-The General brands itself as an affordable option for high-risk drivers, but our review of quotes in New York state found that competitors consistently have more affordable rates, even for young drivers or drivers who have been in an accident.
+Though The General brands itself as an affordable option for high-risk drivers, competitors consistently have more affordable rates, even for young drivers or drivers who have been in an accident.

 Drivers who aren’t considered high risk will find that The General provides them with mediocre insurance rates and middling customer service.

 On the plus side, The General has a highly rated mobile app and an online portal to make managing your policy easier.
-The General’s online portal, MyPolicy, provides users with basic functionalities like the ability to make payments, receive ID cards and view policy details.
+The General’s online portal, MyPolicy, lets you make payments, view your ID card and check policy details.